Banno/jsonz/README.markdown

 Mixing in the `jsonz.JsValueInstances` (which extends from `jsonz.JsValueEquality`) will provide `scalaz.Monoid` and `scalaz.Equal` instances for `JsValue`'s sub types, but not `JsValue` itself.
 These are often useful if you want to combine two like subtypes of `JsValue`.

+# Contributing

+Create a PR against master and we'll take a looksie at it.
+If it passes CI builds it'll probably be merged.

 # License

 This is released under the Apache License, Version 2.0.
 See [LICENSE][License]